 #6-8 Hard light

 Frames #6-8 were taken to try and demonstrate how the film behaves in hard light.
-The results show a reduction (albeit quite small), in tonality and demonstrates the stark contrast this film is capable of producing.
+The results show a reduction (albeit quite small), in tonality and demonstrate the stark contrast this film is capable of producing.
 It doesn’t need much of a push – just a stop over in very bright light.

 That said, the mid-tone greys are all present and accounted for, even if the histogram shows a distinct bump to the left.